-For the past two years, the Free Application for Federal Student Aid (FAFSA) has been undergoing changes to make the form simpler for students and their families.
-These efforts toward simplification aim to make it easier for students to fill out the form, and thereby qualify for financial aid.
-In 2022, the following changes were made to simplify the FAFSA:
+In 2024 the Free Application for Federal Student Aid (FAFSA) underwent changes to make the form simpler for students and their families.
+These efforts toward simplification made it easier for students to fill out the form, and thereby qualify for financial aid.
+The following changes were made to simplify the FAFSA:

 - Cost of Attendance (COA) – In the past, colleges could be somewhat vague about the cost of attending.
 Now, they’re required to provide more details and approximations of college costs, from books and supplies to transportation.